TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/kerlinkwirnetstation/_index.md

 {{< figure src="wirnet-station.png" alt="Kerlink Wirnet Station" class="float plain" >}}

 The [Kerlink Wirnet Station](https://www.kerlink.com/product/wirnet-station/) is a robust and highly reliable outdoor LoRaWAN gateway.
-It was the first commercially available LoRaWAN gateway on the global market.
+It was the first commercially available LoRaWAN® gateway on the global market.
 It offers Ethernet and cellular (3G/2G) backhauls.

 <!--more-->